rbchan/modfit/README.md

 comfortable with the process of writing likelihood equations and joint posterior distributions.

-The recommended way **to view the exercises** is to compile the .tex files with pdflatex.
+The recommended way **to view the exercises** is to compile the .tex files with `pdflatex` or the .Rmd files with `rmarkdown`.
 However, there will also be a .md file that can be viewed directly in github.
 I recommend that you view the .md files in Chrome with the 'GitHub with MathJax' extension enabled so that you can read the equations.

 Most keys will not be available. **To view the keys** that are available (eg, the lm key), you can create a PDF by running 'knitr' on